wisniewskikr/chrisblog-it-java-regular/stream/java-stream-21-map-related-flatmap/Readme.md

 ##### Goal

-In Java, **stream.map()** is an operation that transforms each element in a stream by applying a specified function and returns a new stream with the transformed elements.
+In Java, **flatMap** is a method in the Streams API used to transform each element of a stream into another stream and then flatten those streams into a single stream.
+It is often used when dealing with nested data structures like lists of lists.

 ##### Functional Interface